by Phil Burr

 - reduced PCB area of 85%

-And in terms of more qualitative benefits, our partner also reported that their custom SoC delivered improved reliability, enabled further control of the supply chain and opened up opportunities for significant differentiation.
+And in terms of more qualitative benefits, our partner also reported that its custom SoC delivered improved reliability, enabled further control of the supply chain and opened up opportunities for significant differentiation.

 The other myth when considering cost is that silicon costs will be prohibitively expensive.
 As stated on the ARM TechCon panel: